DOWN ROYAL A big crowd for May Bank Holiday Monday racing at Down Royal with racegoers cheering home their horses © Photo Healy Racing

 To yield a return, a minimum of two horses must win.
 A €1 Super Heinz will cost €120.

-You have completed your in-depth study of the form guide and unearthed the ultimate life-changing bet!
 The Goliath places a mammoth 247 bets on eight horses in eight different races:

 Again, a minimum of two horses must win to receive any type of payout.
 A €1 Goliath costs €247.